-The fact that we need to collect data and evaluate data analytics with CRM in order to remain competitive is no longer seriously questioned.
+The fact that we need to collect data and evaluate data analysis with CRM in order to remain competitive is no longer seriously questioned.
 But it is not always clear why all this is.

 For example, let’s look at a sales department: it analyzes the data received in the CRM software, from website tracking and phone notes, to the visit report and the offer to the completion of the purchase and further correspondence.
 Numerous patterns and trends can be identified or previously unknown relationships between individual factors can be identified and contextualized.

 This can serve as a basis for the sales manager to define the appropriate methods for a strategy to achieve the set goals.